Andrey Andreyevich Andreyev: Family

-Andreyev was married to Dora Khazan (1894-1961), who was a student along with Stalin's second wife, Nadezhda Alliluyeva, at an industrial academy.
+Andreyev was married to Dora Khazan (1894–1961), who was a student along with Stalin's second wife, Nadezhda Alliluyeva, at an industrial academy.
 Together the couple had two children, a son named Vladimir (born 1919) and a daughter Natalya (born 1922–2015).
 Dora Khazan worked in Stalin's secretariat for a time.
 She was arrested in 1948.
 It was not unknown for Politburo members to continue in high offices while their wives were in the gulag: the same happened to Vyacheslav Molotov, Mikhail Kalinin and Otto Kuusinen, among others.

 He later married Zinaida Ivanovna Desyatova.
 They had two daughters, Tatyana and Valentina.
-He has three grandchildren - Kochergin Ilya N., Kharlamov and Ivan V. Kharlamov Xenia Vyacheslavovna.
+He has three grandchildren – Kochergin Ilya N., Kharlamov and Ivan V. Kharlamov Xenia Vyacheslavovna.

 Death and legacy

 Andreyev was formally removed from the Politburo, after 20 years, at the 19th party congress in October 1952.
 After Stalin's death, he was briefly brought back as Chairman of the Central Commission, in 1954–56, and was made a member of the Presidium of the Supreme Soviet, a largely ceremonial position.
-Because he was no threat to Khrushchev or his successors, his role in the great purges was generally kept quiet for as long as the communist dictatorship lasted.
+Because he was no threat to Khrushchev or his successors, his role in the great purges was generally kept quiet.
 However, after he died, on 5 December 1971, despite his historical importance and decades of tenure in the top ranks of Soviet government officials, Andreyev's funeral was not attended by either Leonid Brezhnev, the General Secretary of the CPSU, or Alexei Kosygin, the Chairman of the Council of Ministers.

 Andreyev is remembered for having loved the music of Tchaikovsky, mountaineering, and nature photography.

 During his life Andreyev was four times awarded the Order of Lenin, the Order of the October Revolution, and other awards.
 He is the namesake of the AA-20 locomotive, which he is credited for sponsoring as the head of the Soviet railway system from 1931 to 1935.